Isio-19/rep-directory/README.md

 ## IA projects

+A [computer vision](https://github.com/Isio-19/TraitementImage) introducing course in which I familiarised myself with OpenCV.

 A [natual language processing](https://github.com/Isio-19/TraitementAutomatique) project which:

 - classifies a tweet in 3 categories, weither it's positive, negative or neutral and generate SVM files;